Inventitech/phd-thesis-template/README.md

 This template is based on commit `ff9d073` of TU Delft's template (dissertation template from July 2nd, 2015, strangely referred to in the TeX document as '2013/07/08 v1.0 TU Delft dissertation class'), which was the latest available on 13-11-2018.
+Unfortunately, I did not have access to their repository.